Turn a $2 rug into a boho DIY clutch carpet bag…

 1. Decide on the size you’d like your bag to be.

 Once you’ve collected your materials, decide on the size and shape you’d like your bag to be.
 I decided I wanted mine to be approximately 14″ x 9″.
-I figured this out by folding the rug in different ways until I decided what size looked the best.
-Very scientific.

 2. Cut rug.

 Are you dancing?
 If you are, we should be friends.
-Back to tutorial-mode for now though.
+Back to tutorial mode for now though.
 I wanted to maximize the tassel-look on my handbag, so as I dissected the bag, I kept the section of fringe from the unused area of fabric.
 I ran a stitch down that area before cutting it so that it would be less likely to fray.

-For a 14″ x 9″ bag using this particular rug (which was 20″ x 26″), Â I removed 3″ from both sides (of the 20″ dimension).
+For a 14″ x 9″ bag using this particular rug (which was 20″ x 26″), I removed 3″ from both sides (of the 20″ dimension).
 Now, in reality, what I did was fold and iron those sides, rather than cutting them.
 In my mind, that was both easier and would prevent fraying.

 In actuality, what that did was make this thing IMPOSSIBLE to fit under the sewing machine.
 So save yourself some time and effort by running a stitch down both sides of your rug, then go ahead and cut the rug before moving on.